alphagov/xgovctf/README.md

 Getting Started
 ---------------

-A detailed explanaion of the basics of the picoCTF Platform 2 can be found in our Getting Started Guide (GettingStarted.md).
+A detailed explanation of the basics of the picoCTF Platform 2 can be found in our [Getting Started Guide](GettingStarted.md).

 Contact